fatfreecrm/fat_free_crm/README.md

 ## Upgrading from previous versions of Fat Free CRM

+If you are upgrading from version 0.11.3 (Dec 21st 2012) or below, please see an [important fix for country data](https://github.com/fatfreecrm/fat_free_crm/wiki/The-Countries-Problem-and-How-to-Fix-It)

 If you are upgrading from version 0.10.1 or below to the latest Rails 3.x version, your database schema needs to be updated.